In the final post of the three part post (here are two and one), I take-on “futuring” as a way to know the future of the future.

 On the other hand, if it is ubiquitous, is there any imaginable consequence of not conceiving of just “doing stuff” as explicitly the same thing and not some other type of thing as “doing the future”?

 It is the latter, not the former, that moves me, and to which I devote the next couple of paragraphs.
 It is from this vantage point that “the future of the future” might productively be discussed.

-long-time collaborator, and now co-blogger, about our recent paper that free and available here.
-Matthew Spaniol, just released a video The video is called “Defining Scenario” and is available in a short, quick version (here) and a detailed, extended version (here).
+My colleague, long-time collaborator, and now co-blogger, Matthew Spaniol, just released a video about our recent paper that free and available here.
+The video is called “Defining Scenario” and is available in a short, quick version (here) and a detailed, extended version (here).

 Planning practices — strategic planning, scenario planning, and the like — have taken firm root in both the public and private sector.
 Governments roll-out security scenarios.
 For-profit firms establish short-term, medium-term, and long-term strategic plans.
 More and more; on and on, the planning seems never to stop in our postmodern age.